Caffeine and Your Child

 Sources: U.S. Food and Drug Administration and the National Soft Drink Association

 Can you keep kids caffeine-free?
 Absolutely!
 The best way to cut caffeine (and added sugar) is to eliminate soda.
 Instead, offer water, milk, or flavored seltzer; you also can serve 100% fruit juice in small amounts.
-For added convenience, serve water in squeeze bottles that kids can carry around.
-You can still serve the occasional soda or tea — just make it noncaffeinated.
-And watch for hidden caffeine by checking the ingredient list on foods and beverages.
+You can still allow the occasional soda or tea — just make it decaffeinated.
+Watch for hidden caffeine by checking the ingredient list on foods and beverages.

 Someone cutting back on caffeine may feel tired.
 The best bet is to hit the sack, not the sodas: It's just a body's way of saying that more rest is needed.
 Don't worry — energy levels will return to normal in a few days.